 Figure 1 summarises the context of the baseline calculations described in this document:

-Note that MSID Baseline Values are calculated (subject to availability of data) for all Baselined MSID Pairs, including those that the Lead Party has declared to be Inactive.
-However, the MSID Baseline Values for Inactive MSID Pairs are excluded from subsequent Settlement calculations (in accordance with Annex S-2 of the BSC).
+Note that Baseline Values are calculated (subject to availability of data) for all Baselined Entities, including MSID Pairs and AMSID Pairs that the Lead Party has declared to be Inactive.
+However, the Baseline Values for Inactive MSID Pairs and Inactive AMSID Pairs are excluded from subsequent Settlement calculations (in accordance with Annex S-2 of the BSC).

 The Baselining Methodology Document contains the following information: